metdai/PMD-CldNetV1/README.md

 ## Other

 Other model files are relatively large.
-If you need them, please feel free to contact me via email nielongfeng@outlook.com.
+If you need them and have any questions, please feel free to contact me via email metdai@outlook.com .